prometheusXN/LADAN/README.md

 * Model: Contains some basic models we use.
 others: the data preprocessing codes.

-For training, you should move all folders in the "data_and_config" folder into "training_code" folder first, i.e.,<br>
+For training, you should move all folders in the "data_and_config" folder into the "training_code" folder first, i.e.,<br>

 	cp -r data_and_config/ training_code/

-Then, go to "training_code" folder and train any model that starts with "LADAN+".
-An example likes: <br>
+Then, go to the "training_code" folder and train any model that starts with "LADAN+".
+An example is: <br>

 	cd training_code
 	python LADAN+Topjudge_small.py --config CONFIG_FILE --gpu GPU_ID

-where "__CONFIG_FILE__" corredponds to path of files in the "config" folder and the gpu config is necessary.
+where "__CONFIG_FILE__" corresponds to the path of files in the "config" folder and the GPU config is necessary.

 References
 -----------